Ricotta, arugula, pine nuts, and penne pasta is a creamy delight for your senses.

 As you may notice, I have not included salt and black pepper in this recipe.

-First of all, the pasta is cooked with salt, therefore, seasoned.
+First of all, the pasta is cooked with salt and, therefore, seasoned.

 However, the arugula, basil brings lots of seasoning to this dish.